 3. Manalapan, NJ

-If you’re interested in a more rural area that’s not too far from major metropolitan cities, you may want to consider Manalapan.
+Wondering where to live in New Jersey if you want a rural setting but still want to be somewhat close to major metropolitan cities?
+You may want to consider Manalapan.
 Just 30 minutes from the New Jersey beaches and 60 minutes from NYC, Manalapan offers a blend of suburban tranquility and convenience.
 It's known for its family-friendly atmosphere, with excellent schools, numerous parks, and recreational facilities, making it one of the best places to live in New Jersey for families.
 The community is tight-knit, and residents enjoy a relatively low crime rate.
-This may be why Manalapan’s average home sales price leaped by 6.5 percent between September 2023 and September 2024.
+This may be why Manalapan’s average home sales price leaped by 4 percent between May 2024 and May 2025.
 Lower interest rates overall and New Jersey’s lower tax rates relative to New York make the township even more attractive for those looking to leave the big city behind.

 Other Popular Central Jersey Towns Include: